lmfit/asteval/doc/motivation.rst

 Asteval makes no claims about speed.
 Obviously,  evaluating the ast tree involves a lot of function calls, and will likely be slower than Python.
 In preliminary tests, it's about 4x slower than Python.
+For certain use cases (see https://stackoverflow.com/questions/34106484), use of asteval and numpy can approach the speed of `eval` and the `numexpr` modules.

 How Safe is asteval?
 =======================

-I'll be completely honest:  I don't know.

-If you're looking for guarantees that malicious code cannot ever cause damage, you're definitely looking in the wrong place.
-I don't suggest that asteval is completely safe, only that it is safer than the builtin :py:func:`eval`, and that you might find it useful.

-For why :py:func:`eval` is dangerous, see, for example `Eval is really dangerous
+Asteval definitely avoids many of the exploits that make :py:func:`eval` is dangerous.
+For reference, see, `Eval is really dangerous
 <http://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html>`_ and
 the comments and links therein.
 Clearly, making :py:func:`eval` perfectly safe from malicious user input is a difficult prospect.
 Basically, if one can cause Python to seg-fault, safety cannot be guaranteed.
+That said, we cannot guarantee that asteval is completely safe from malicious code.
+We claim only that it is safer than the builtin :py:func:`eval`, and that you might find it useful.

-Asteval is meant to be safer than the builtin :py:func:`eval`, and does try to avoid any known exploits.
-Many actions are not allowed from the asteval interpreter, including:
+Asteval tries to avoid many known exploits and unsafe actions.
+Some of the things not  allowed in the asteval interpreter for safety reasons include:

   * importing modules.
-Neither 'import' nor '__import__' is supported.
+Neither 'import' nor '__import__' are supported.
   * create classes or modules.
   * access to Python's :py:func:`eval`, :py:func:`execfile`,
     :py:func:`getattr`, :py:func:`hasattr`, :py:func:`setattr`, and